crystallisedmoon45/ITVA1/Readme.md

-HQ is currently available but
+HQ is currently not available but
-Will not be available from 10pm.
+Will not be available from 8am tomorrow.
-And will be available at 8am tomorrow